-Religion-based organizations help people integrate their faith in the substance abuse rehabilitation and create a permanent support group after detox.
-For the Orthodox Jewish, there is Chabad movement recovery program in California and JACS in New York.
+Religion-based organizations help people integrate their faith in substance abuse rehabilitation and create a permanent support group after detox.
+For the Orthodox Jewish, there is a Chabad movement recovery program in California and JACS in New York.

 The downside is that these groups offer only 12-step based programs but no detoxification services.

 Salvation Army is one of the few religion-based rehabilitation programs that offer detoxification services under medical supervision.
 It provides a healthy and supportive environment, counseling, spiritual guidance, and support groups.

 Some of the best free detox centers include: